 Our ten university partners awarded 1,399 scholarships to students across South Dakota, an increase of more than 50 awards than the previous year.
-The average award amount per student increased in second year.
-Among the first- and second-year recipients, 247 students graduated between the Summer 2023, Fall 2023 and Spring of 2024.
+The average award amount per student increased in the second year from \$3,528 to \$3,702.
+Among the first- and second-year recipients, 254 students graduated between the Summer 2023, Fall 2023 and Spring of 2024.
 As a reminder, the final requirement of the SD Freedom Scholarship is to live and work in South Dakota for three years after graduation.
-On page 7 you will see the first-ever data reported about graduates who are in the South Dakota workforce.
-We are pleased to see the two employment sectors in which Freedom Scholarship recipients are employed are high need areas in our state: education and healthcare.
+On page seven, you will see the first-ever data reported about graduates who are in the South Dakota workforce.
+We are pleased to see that the two largest employment sectors in which Freedom Scholarship recipients are employed are highly needed areas in our state: education and healthcare.
 Among these graduates are teachers, paraprofessionals, registered nurses and other healthcare workers.

-Together with the universities, we expect to continuously learn and improve this program to meet the needs of our students and our workforce for the future of South Dakota.
+Together with the university partners, we expect to continuously learn and improve this program to meet the needs of our students and our workforce for the future of South Dakota.